potassco/benchmark-tool/docs/getting_started/run_dist/index.md

 of jobs on the cluster (default: 1)

 !!!info
-    Make sure to use a `run-dist` inside a persistent shell (tmux, screen, ...) or using nohub.
+    Make sure to use a `run-dist` inside a persistent shell (tmux, screen, ...).